-In summary, previous studies have been completed downstream of the Ramsay Creek subwatershed in association with Green's Creek or other subwatersheds that drain to Green's Creek.
+In summary, previous studies have been completed within the Ramsay Creek subwatershed as well as downstream of the Ramsay Creek subwatershed in association with Green's Creek or other subwatersheds that drain to Green's Creek.
 These studies have included various elements of fluvial geomorphological analysis, including reach delineation, erosion hazard or meander migration analysis, and erosion potential and sensitivity analysis.
-Previous studies have been limited to other subwatersheds or have included observations and analysis on locations at a significant distance downstream of the Tewin Secondary Plan Area.